tonymisic/lightweight_video_annotator/README.md

  ```

 ## Setup
- - *annotate.py* change the following variables:
+ - **annotate.py** change the following variables:
-  -
+      ```
+      files = get_files('./videos') # change the string your video folder label = "Baseball Pitch" # change to what the current label of the videos is
+      ```
- - *annotations.txt* is one line of key event names, delimited by commas and should be changed to the key events you need.
+ - **annotations.txt** is one line of key event names, delimited by commas and should be changed to the key events you need.
 It can handle 1-8 key events.
- - *save* is the file number you are currently left at, as you work on images it will save your progress and let you continue if you close the program.
+ - **save** is the file number you are currently left at, as you work on images it will save your progress and let you continue if you close the program.
- - *video_annos.txt* the output file,
+ - **video_annos.txt** the output file, formatted: filename,label,keyframe,keyframe,keyframe,keyframe
 ## Compiling and Running

 ## Using the GUI